-Stress and trauma change our brains.
-Any human, when squeezed hard enough, experiences overwhelm.
-What’s interesting is how we respond to trauma.
-Any moment that is too overwhelming at the time lives within us until the are the resources to integrate it.
-Every person has experienced countless overwhelming events.
-We don’t need to remember or think our way through these events in order to integrate and heal.
+Trauma change our brains and can create a chronic stress response.
+When squeezed hard, any human will experience overwhelm.
+What’s interesting is how we uniquely respond to trauma.
+A moment that is overwhelming lives within us until there are resources to integrate it.
+Every person has had countless overwhelming moments.
+We don’t need to remember or think our way through these events in order to integrate them.
 We can understand how we are wired by studying our response in the present moment.

 We can come into the body by orienting to our environment and surroundings.
 Opening the senses activates our instinctive, reptilian brain.
 The vagus nerve engages our senses.
-Social interactions are help the brain find safety.
-(Porges 2011) Infants would never survive without social interactions with their caregiver.
-Social interaction is essential for the parasympathetic nervous system.
-This is the rest and digest response.
+Social interactions help the brain find safety.
+Infants would never survive without the social interactions they have with a caregiver.
+Social interaction is essential for the parasympathetic nervous system which signals safety.

 The sympathetic nervous system gets activated in trauma.
 It’s meant to engage for a short time to help us survive an acute danger.
 Humans are unique because we override the normal discharge and recovery response that other animals readily use.
 Chronically high stress levels without discharge contributes to trauma repeating itself.

 The reptilian in us is always scanning for threat.
 The amygdala is part of the limbic system.
 It is the smoke detector of our nervous system.
-Over reacting to burnt toast is often what happens.
-It’s a polaroid that can’t understand details before setting the alarm system off.
-The hippocampus functions more like a sophisticated video recording.
-Trauma repeats when the hippocampus can’t update the incoming alarm.
+Over reacting to burnt toast can happen.
+It’s like a polaroid picture in our brain that doesn’t look at the details before setting the alarm bell.
+The hippocampus functions more like a sophisticated video recording that can see details.
+It is able to calm the brain if the threat isn’t real.
+Trauma repeats when the hippocampus can’t update the amygdala so the alarm just rings.

 Tools to Self-Regulate